 As days shorten and cooler temperatures descend, we are pleased to welcome one of our Autumn highlights: Ron Pittaway’s Winter Finch Forecast.
 While 2012-2013 was an epic finch flight, last winter (2013-2014) was the winter of no finch movements.
 Fortunately, this winter will be better than last!
 Here’s the forecast: This winter’s theme is a “mixed bag” of finch movements.
 For example, some species such as Purple Finch will go south while White-winged Crossbills will likely stay in the boreal forest in widely separated areas where spruces are laden with cones.
 Common Redpolls should move into southern Canada and the northern states because birch seed crops are thin to average across the north.
 See individual finch forecasts below for details.

 This month’s eBirder of the month challenge, sponsored by Carl Zeiss Sports Optic, focuses on migration birding.
-April is an amazing month for migration around the world.
-Right now, our team from eBird is in the midst of one of the world’s most amazing bird migration spectacles in Israel, competing with the world’s best birders to raise conservation dollars in the Champions of the Flyway competition.
-While migration is most visible at these great concentration points, many birds move in a broad front across the continent during April, and birders everywhere can do a great job of capturing this by entering their data into eBird.
-The idea behind this competition is to look for signs on visible migration at your favorite birding sites by conducting stationary counts of at least 1 hour duration, and recording all high flying migrants as ‘fly-overs’ on each checklist you submit.
-Any eBirder who submits at least one 1-hr stationary count will be entered into this competition.
+October is a spectacular month for migration around the world.
+At certain places, geography and weather conspire to concentrate migrants in huge numbers.
+While migration is most visible at these great concentration points, many birds move in a broad front across the interior of continents during October, and birders everywhere can do a great job of capturing this by entering their data into eBird.
+The idea behind this competition is to look for signs of visible migration at your favorite birding sites by conducting stationary counts of at least 1 hour duration, and recording all high flying migrants as ‘fly-overs’ on each checklist you submit.
+Each 1-hr+ stationary count will be entered into a pool of checklist submissions, from which the winning checklist will be drawn.
+So the more of these you do, the more likely you are to win.
 Winners will be notified by the 10th of the following month.
 Read on to find out more.